-Elon Musk admits Tesla braking flaw
+Elon Musk to fix Tesla 'braking flaw'

 Tesla boss Elon Musk has admitted there is a braking issue in its Model 3 cars but promised a firmware update to fix it "in the next few days".